NANBF Men's Bodybuilding Guidelines

 Crab Most Muscular

 Competitors individually perform a 60-second posing routine to music.
-This portion of the show is for the crowd and gives the competitor a chance to win a "Best Presenter" or "Best Poser" award.
+This portion of the show is for the crowd and gives the competitor a chance to win a "Best Presentation" award.
 Individual presentations should be done tastefully and be conducive to a family atmosphere.